huynhhoc/python-for-teenager/README.md

-# solarsystem
-Solar system simulation
+# Python for kids and teenagers